 - Along with the ring gear

-- on its own axis
+- on its axis

 The spider gear meshes with 2 side gears so power flows from the engine via the driveshaft to the left and right wheels via the ring and spider gears inside the differential.